jobergner/backent-cli/README.md

   - the id of the root element
   - on every field with slice values (index)
 - when elements are added/removed, the indeces can change for all elements within the slice
+- a path tracker can track all paths. it will persist through multiple UpdateStates
+- when a child of an element is assembled, the assembler checks if the path of that child already exists. if not, or the path has updated, a new path is created and tracked

 ### TODO